ArtemisKS/MovieApp/README.md

 ---

-The project is written in MVP (Model-View-Presenter, with Routing), with principles of SOLID & GRASP in head (although not always).
+The project is written in MVP (Model-View-Presenter, with Routing), with principles of SOLID & GRASP in head (although not always, unfortunately).

 ## Will surely strive to do better!